angelhumano/google_analytics_cert_capstone/README.md

 **Activity  Insights**

-- Over half of users maintain a healthy daily step count range of 5,000 to 10,000 steps, but only one-fifth achieve the 10,000-step milestone.
+- Over half of the users maintain a healthy daily step count range of 5,000 to 10,000 steps, but only one-fifth achieve the 10,000-step milestone.
 - About 55% of users walk an average of 5-10 kilometers daily, approximately 5 miles.
 - Users' overall average intensity minutes consist primarily of sedentary and lightly active time, comprising 97%.
 Sedentary activities make up the majority of users' average intensity minutes, at around 80%.
 Lightly active time accounts for 17%, while very active and fairly active minutes are limited to 2% and 1%, respectively.
 These findings point to a potential deficit in moderate to vigorous physical activity.